odhran-kainos/blog/post/6 - Diving Into Other People's Code.md

-This post will walk you through a sample exercise in diving into someone else's code.
+This post will walk you through an exercise in diving into someone else's code.
 The goal will be to make an arbitrary change to the code of the [Spyder Python IDE], a project I have never touched before in my life, and learn *just* enough about it to accomplish what I want without getting bogged